NREL MIDC station network

 The Measurement and Instrumentation Data Center (MIDC) is operated by NREL and provides irradiance and meteorological data from a number of ground stations in the U.S. The stations vary in quality, with some stations measuring all three components with high-quality instruments and other stations featuring a rotating shadow band pyranometer.

-Station Identifier Station full name Station Abbreviation Latitude Longitude Elevation Active
+Station Identifier Station name Station Abbreviation Latitude Longitude Elevation Active

 Make this Notebook Trusted to load map: File -> Trust Notebook